python-attrs/cattrs/docs/structuring.md

 A(a=15)
 ```

-### Complex `attrs` Classes and Dataclasses
+### Complex _attrs_ Classes and Dataclasses

-Complex `attrs` classes and dataclasses are classes with type information
+Complex _attrs_ classes and dataclasses are classes with type information available for some or all attributes.
-available for some or all attributes.
-These classes support almost arbitrary
+These classes support almost arbitrary nesting.
-nesting.

-Type information is supported by attrs directly, and can be set using type
-annotations when using Python 3.6+, or by passing the appropriate type to
-`attr.ib`.

 ```{doctest}